KyrillL1/web-terminal/README.md

 ```
 ## Customize

-The main purpose of this repository is an easy customization.
+The main purpose of this repository is easy customization.
-Just add custom attributes and custom methods in `/terminal.js` and then refer back to them within your script using `term.<custom-attribute>` or `term.<custom-method>`.
+Just add custom attributes or custom methods in `/terminal.js` and then refer back to them within your script using `term.<custom-attribute>` or `term.<custom-method>`.

 You can call the attributes and methods within your config's methods.
-It's currently setup to let you return a HTML/ text string which will be appended to the <output>.